Isenberg School of Management: Individual departments

 In 2019, Public Accounting Report’s Annual Professors Survey has ranked the college under top 30 for undergraduate, graduate, and Ph.D. accounting programs.

-The McCormack Department of Sport Management has been ranked among top 2 graduate-level sports management program for the fourth time in the world by SportBusiness International.
+In 2022, the McCormack Department of Sport Management has been ranked #1 graduate-level global sports management program for the fourth time in the world by SportBusiness International.
 In 2014, Forbes called the sports management department "a world-wide leader in its field".

-The school's Hospitality & Tourism Management Department was ranked #32 in the world in 2020 by CEOWORLD magazine.
+The school's Hospitality & Tourism Management Department was ranked #25 in the world in 2023 by CEOWORLD magazine.